jsiegenthaler/homebridge-eosstb/README.md

 The username and password are the same as used in the "upc tv Switzerland" app on your iOS device.

 ## Disclaimer
-This plugin is neither provided nor endorsed nor supported nor developed by UPC.
+This plugin is not provided by UPC.
+It is neither endorsed nor supported nor developed by UPC.
 UPC can change their systems at any time and that might break this plugin.

 ## Requirements
 * An Apple iPhone or iPad with iOS 14.0 (or later).
 Developed on iOS 14.1 and 14.2, earlier versions not tested.
 * [Homebridge](https://homebridge.io/) v1.1.116 (or later).
-Devloped on Homebridge 1.1.116, earlier versions not tested.
+Developed on Homebridge 1.1.116, earlier versions not tested.
 * A UPC TV subscription (included for most people who have internet with UPC)
 * A My UPC account (part of your UPC Internet and TV package)
 * The ARRIS mediabox DCX960 (provided by UPC as part of your UPC TV subscription, marketed as "UPC TV Box")